-incentive Activity inventivized Comment Chief Operating Officer (COO) 1 Emissions reduction project Emissions reduction target Energy reduction project Energy reduction project Energy reduction target Efficiency project Efficiency Incentive compensation targets are based on a combination of objective financial performance and subjective individual performance, including the individual's performance on various ESG initiatives.
+Entitled to incentive Type of incentive Activity inventivized Comment Chief Operating Officer (COO) Monetary reward Emissions reduction project Emissions reduction target Energy reduction project Energy reduction target Efficiency project Efficiency target Incentive compensation targets are based on a combination of objective financial performance and subjective individual performance, including the individual's performance on various ESG initiatives.
 The Compensation and Human Capital Committee of the Board awards a portion of the annual executive cash incentive (i.e., annual cash bonus) based on Healthpeak's overall ESG performance and the individual executive's contributions to our ESG performance and initiatives.
-For example, as described on page 46 of our 2020 Proxy Statement (describing 2019 performance and executive compensation), the Committee specifically took into consideration our COO's "internationally recognized sustainability efforts, including emissions and energy efficiency projects and adoption of long-term science-based targets aligned with 2°C scenario planning," and our Chief Legal Officer's contributions to "enhance ESG reporting efforts for over a dozen surveys, leading to significant year-over-year ESG score and rating improvements and numerous awards" when determining the individual portion of each executive's annual cash incentive bonus for 2019.
-In addition, as noted on page 24 of our 2019 ESG Report, "ESG performance factors into financial compensation for members of management responsible our ESG initiatives, including our COO, Chief Legal Officer and Chief Human Resources Officer" as well as other members of our Sustainability Committee, including our Vice President - Corporate Counsel and ESG, Vice President - Capital Asse Management, and Director - Legal and ESG.
+For example, as described on pages 45-46 of our 2021 proxy statement (detailing 2020 executive compensation), our 2020 annual executive cash bonus (Short-Term Incentive Plan, or STIP) for our Chief Operating Office and Chief Legal Officer was determined, in part, based on their leadership for ESG matters.
+For our Chief Operating Officer: "Led our internationally recognized ESG efforts, including emissions and energy efficiency projects and implementation of long-term science-based targets aligned with well below 2°C scenario planning." - For our Chief Legal Officer: "Enhanced ESG reporting efforts to align with the Task Force on Climate-Related Financial Disclosures (TCFD) and Sustainability Accounting Standards Board (SASB) frameworks" - For all executives: "The Compensation Committee determined to award Messrs.
+Herzog, Brinker, Scott, Klaritch and McHenry the maximum (High) level (150%) for the individual performance portion of the 2020 STIP award.
+In making award determinations, the Compensation Committee took into consideration each NEO's individual contributions toEnhance overall ESG performance and accomplishments" In addition, the Compensation Committee approved a new ESG category (with quantitative and qualitative scoring factors) comprising 15% of the total overall annual executive cash bonus for 2021.
+Finally, as described on page 32 of our 2020 ESG Report, "ESG performance factors into financial compensation for members of management responsible for our ESG initiatives, including our Chief Operating Officer, Chief Legal Officer and Chief Human Resources Officer, as well as members of the ESG Committee, such as our Vice President - Corporate Counsel and ESG, In 2021, we adopted an ESG metric in our executive annual cash bonus program."